Skip to main content

 CoverStandardEV policyWhy it matters

-All-risk operating errorsNoOptional add-onWrong-charger and deep-discharge cover
+All-risk operating errorsNoOptional add-onWrong charger, deep-discharge cover

-Mallorca-Police (rentals abroad)SometimesUsually includedStiftung Warentest pass criterion
+Mallorca-Police (rentals abroad)SometimesUsually includedA standard pass criterion in consumer tests

 • All-risk battery cover (Akku-Allgefahrendeckung) including accident damage